betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 Five different levels of testing were developed.

-* An all-software simulator (also known as the *all-digital* simulator) for the AGC itself, which included simulation of the *environment*.
+* An all-software simulator (also known as the *all-digital* simulator) for the AGC which included simulation of the *environment*.<sup>[51]</sup>
-  A key concern was whether the *environment* faithfully represented the behavior of the real GN&C hardware and spacecraft in which it was housed, including such issues as engine performance, fuel slosh and even structural responses of the spacecraft under torques and loads imposed by engine gimbaling and thruster firings.
-The all-digital simulation was implemented in MAC Fortran on MIT mainframes and ran at 10% of real-time speed.
+  A key concern was whether the *environment* faithfully represented the behavior of the real GN&C hardware and spacecraft including such issues as engine performance, fuel slosh and even structural responses of the spacecraft under torques and loads imposed by engine gimbaling and thruster firings.
+The all-digital simulation was implemented in MAC and Fortran on MIT mainframes and ran at 10% of real-time speed.
 All-digital simulations were bit-for-bit repeatable.
 * A hybrid simulator using a real AGC together with a rope core simulator and a combination of digital and analog simulation of various GN&C components, the latter